gabehamasaki/orders/README.md

 ## Overview

-Welcome to the Order Management System!
-This project employs a microservices architecture with dedicated services for `auth`, `products`, and `gateway`.
-Each service handles specific functionalities, ensuring a modular and scalable system.
-This README offers comprehensive instructions for setting up, building, and managing these services.
+Welcome to the **Order Management System**!
+This project utilizes a microservices architecture, featuring dedicated services for **Authentication**, **Product Management**, and a **Gateway**.
+Each service is designed to handle specific functionalities, ensuring a modular, scalable, and maintainable system.
+This README provides detailed instructions for setting up, building, and managing these services effectively.

 ## Architecture

+The system is composed of the following services:

-- **Auth Service**: Responsible for user authentication and authorization.
+- **Auth Service**: Handles user authentication and authorization processes.
-- **Products Service**: Manages product listings and inventory.
+- **Products Service**: Manages product listings, inventory, and related operations.
-- **Gateway Service**: Acts as the entry point for client requests, routing them to the appropriate services.
+- **Gateway Service**: Serves as the entry point for client requests, routing them to the appropriate services seamlessly.

 ## Getting Started

 ### Prerequisites

-Ensure you have the following installed before you begin:
+Before you begin, ensure you have the following software installed:

 - **Go**: Version 1.21 or later
-- **Docker**: Required for running the PostgreSQL database
+- **Docker**: Required for running the services
-- **Node.js**: Needed for the `concurrently` package
 - **SQLC**: For generating SQL code
 - **Tern**: For managing database migrations
 - **Buf**: For generating GRPC boilerplate code